engemkeres/vaucasy/README.md

 # vaucasy
 vaucasy is a split, ergonomic mechanical keyboard with a pair of OLEDs, rotary encoders and a trackball.
 It features a 4x7 staggered ortho layout on both halves.

+The MCU chosen for this project was an STM32F401RET6, because I was familiar with STM32s F4 series.

 **QMK firmware**: https://github.com/engemkeres/qmk_firmware/tree/master/keyboards/vaucasy

 **Own firmware** with the support of ST's HAL library: in progress